Who is Tom Cannavan?

 my favourite holiday destination is

 I love the west coast of the USA for the contrasts and dramatic scenery, and driving and eating my way though France is still one of the great pleasures in life.
 We visited Majorca for the first time recently and despite rubbish weather, the scenery and food and wine scene was brilliant.
 However a three week touring holiday of Argentina spanning the icebergs of Patagonia to the high Andean deserts close to the Bolivian border is possibly the single best holiday of my life so far.
+Having said all that, we have a wee place in the 'East Neuk' of Fife right on the Scottish coast that is my idea of heaven.

 I think restaurant mark-ups on wine are